code-charity/Fair-License/README.md

   - Commercial development varies, for many modern, complex and specific projects.
 Often or mostly it is hard to imagine, that requiring to ask first, will hinder good causes. ( _While asking might help to connect, motivate or inspire each other_).

 "WHY NOT REQUIRE LICENSE-VIRALITY?"
- - There is no one-fit-all.
+ - While general purposes infrastructure might be / need to be completely free (Dentralizaton and crypto, dApps) (and can be under a viral license since no modification needs to be anybody's property or private, yet smart contracts can also easily cover specifics for any smaller projects, such as votings / fair payments.
+There is no one-fit-all.
 You can (should?) consider to release your work under multiple licenses as needed and with any exceptions.
  - Virality means 'exponential growth indicator', so forcing viral development sounds supportive, besides not all open software might needs or deserves the same strategy.
    - Implementations of license-virality, such as GNU, allow commercial exploitation permanently and without requiring to add anything.
 This doesnt necessarily fit or protect specific, small or young projects.
      - Some publishers add adware or spyware to open source works.
 Such versions can exceed the popularity of the originals. ( _Visibility might not be balanced or fair.
 Billions of users might not review every software they chose.
 Thus authors should care?_ (Or at least it is not always helpful to give ownership to every commercial entity by default) ( Caring for the present reality of a project does not contradict the overally hope or tendency for more efficient and friendly behavior to grow, exceeding careless choices eventually.)